lifeitech/nce/README.md

 -  `rings`
 -   `pinwheel`

 A density plot is saved in the folder `images` after every epoch.
-After training, you can obtain gif images like below by excecuting the python script in the folder:
+After training, you can obtain gif images like below by executing the python script in the folder:

 ```shell
 cd images